Skip to content Skip to footer

 The Old Garden of Benoit XII

 “Ortus Vetus”: a term meaning “enclosed space”, the main characteristic of medieval gardens.
-This garden is said to be “old”, in resonance with the Old Palace whose construction it accompanies, over an area of 2000m2.
-The lower garden occupies the lower part of the land, near the steam rooms.
+This garden is called “old”, in resonance with the Old Palace whose construction it accompanies, over an area of 2000m2.
+The lower garden occupies the lower part of the land, near the ovens.
 It is equipped with a well, around which grass is sown.
-The upper part receives a pleasure garden as well as a vegetable garden, which feeds the papal table: white cabbage, green cabbage, spinach, leeks, beans, or eggplant, chard and pumpkins alongside fragrant and medicinal herbs such as marjoram, borage, parsley and fennel.
+The upper part contains a pleasure garden as well as a vegetable garden, which supplies the papal table: white cabbages, green cabbages, spinach, leeks, beans, or even eggplants, chard and pumpkins alongside fragrant and medicinal herbs such as marjoram, borage, parsley and fennel.

 The New Garden of Clement VI